Crouton-Digital/guide/testnets/namada/readme.md

     CHAIN_ID=public-testnet-14.5d79b6958580
     echo "export CHAIN_ID=$CHAIN_ID" >> ~/.bashrc
     ```
+**NOTE:**
-  **NOTE:** If you have a pre-genesis file, it means you are a pre-genesis validator and should proceed to the "Initialization for Pre-Genesis Validators" section below.
-If you don't have a pre-genesis file, you should proceed to the "Initialization for Full Nodes" section.
+- If you have a pre-genesis file, it means you are a pre-genesis validator and should proceed to the "Initialization for Pre-Genesis Validators" section below.
+- If you don't have a pre-genesis file but plan to become a validator after the genesis, refer to the documentation on becoming a Post-Genesis Validator.
+- If you aim to run a full node without validating, proceed to the "Initialization for Full Nodes" section.

 </details>